-Locke discusses and defend the origins of the private property as a universal natural law.
-His corollary is that every man has a property in his now person: “this no body has any right to but himself.
+Locke discusses and defends the origins of the private property as a universal natural law.
+His corollary is that every man has a property in his own person: “this nobody has any right to but himself.
 The labour of his body, and the work of his hands, we may say, are properly his” (Locke, 1689, sec.
 27).
-Thus, if all things are a common good, gave by god for human benefits, any act of transformation or improvements made by human attaches values to object and connects it to its benefactor.
+Thus, if all things are a common good, given by God for human benefits, any act of transformation or improvements made by human attaches values to object and connects it to its benefactor.
 That is, “the labour put a distinction between them and the common: that added something to them than nature, the common mother of all, had done; and so they became its private right (Locke, 1689, sec.
 28).

 Even though Locke’s arguments are simple and clever, it is also simplistic and full of gaps.
 It is pretty obvious that his goal attempts both to refute previous religious beliefs and to justify the freedom of the recent bourgeoisie athirst to expand its domains.

 Locke, J. (1689).
 “Of property” in Second Treatise of Government.